NetCoreStack/WebSockets/README.md

-### Cross-Platform WebSockets From Browsering (DMZ) Zone to API - Service (Backend) Zone
+### Cross-Platform WebSockets Proxy

-This project is demonstrating bidirectional connection and data transfer from low level layer (secure zone) to Browsering - DMZ (Public) zone via .NET Core WebSockets.
+This project is demonstrating bidirectional connection and data transfer via .NET Core WebSockets.

 You can use it on your API - Service side to communicate among your trusted Backend API consumer Clients (for example MVC Web Application Hosting) and at the same time may